Infinite Probabilistic Secret Sharing: Definitions

-When members of $A\subseteq P$ want to recover the secret, they simply use the recovery function $h_A$ on their shares to pinpoint the secret value.

-Of course, we want qualified subsets to recover the secret from their shares.
-A scheme {\em realizes} an access structure, if this is indeed the case, at least with probability 1.
-To formalize this notion, we look at all possible distribution of shares and the secret where the secret is computed according to the recovery function $h_A$.
-When $x\in X$ is such a distribution, then the {\em projection $\pi_A(x)$} is its restriction to coordinates (indices) in $A$, thus the recovery function gives the secret value $h_A(\pi_A(x))\in X_s$.
-So $x_s$ should be equal to this value, and the probability of those sequences $x$ for which this happens must be 1.
+The scheme is \emph{correct} if qualified subsets recover the secret value, at least with probability 1.
+To formalize this notion, we look at the distribution of shares of $A$ and the secret value computed by the recovery function $h_A$.
+When $x\in X$ is a distribution of all shares, the \emph{projection $\pi_A(x)$} is its restriction to coordinates (indices) in $A$, and the recovery function gives the secret value $h_A(\pi_A(x))\in X_s$.
+So the probability of those sequences $x$ for which $x_s$ equals this value must be 1.